• Skip to primary navigation

 List of ingredients:

-Canned Pumpkin Puree – You got to take short cuts somewhere and I prefer to use canned because it’s smooth and the color comes out gorgeous.
+Canned Pumpkin Purée – You got to take shortcuts somewhere, and I prefer to use canned because it’s smooth, and the color comes out gorgeous.

 Eggs – This is a custard base filling, so you need egg.
 I use 3 whole eggs.